colinabarry/game480-obsidian/1. Ideas/Machination/Game Concept.md

 # Gameplay
 ## Core Loop
-The main gameplay section of the game (what Cameron calls [[Cameron's Vision#Act One|Act One]]) is centered around gathering resources and constructing new buildings for the town, while working towards completing the machine.
+The main gameplay section of the game ([[Game Concept#Act 1|Act 1]]) is centered around gathering resources and constructing new buildings for the town, while working towards completing the machine.
 The game will mostly only progress when you make progress on the machine (although the passing of days will also keep things moving), and town-building is unrestricted.
 Time-of-day should be a thing, so players can't just go crazy on the town building and never ever get to the next day.

 ```mermaid
 graph TD